rive-app/rive-ios/README.md

 ## Beta Release

-This is the Android runtime for [Rive](https://rive.app), currently in beta.
+This is the iOS runtime for [Rive](https://rive.app), currently in beta.
 The api is subject to change as we continue to improve it.
 Please file issues and PRs for anything busted, missing, or just wrong.

 # Installing rive-ios